marcelpetrick/DevNotes/BeenThereSeenThat/20230727_kaggle_Munich_nvidia/README.md

 # 2nd talk: Training is Silver, Inference is Gold by Adolf Hohl, Solution Architect Manager, NVIDIA
 * Adolf Hohl -  Solution architect - from nvidia
 * loves to build large scale number crunchers in his free time
-* start: given an ONNX by Crhistof - pytorch versus tensorflow people; pytorch was the absolute majority of the users in the room
+* start: given an ONNX by Christof - pytorch versus tensorflow people; pytorch was the absolute majority of the users in the room
 * he combined two models into one
 * CLIP as feature extractor
 * Triton is their inference server: ensemble model